salesforcecli/plugin-packaging/messages/package_displayancestry.md

 $ <%= config.bin %> <%= command.id %> -p OHo...
 $ <%= config.bin %> <%= command.id %> -p 04t...

-# package
+# flags.package.summary

-ID or alias of the package (starts with 0Ho) or package version (starts with 04t) to display ancestry for
+ID or alias of the package (starts with 0Ho) or package version (starts with 04t) to display ancestry for.

-# package-long
+# flags.package.description

-The ID or alias of the package or package version to display ancestry for.
 If you specify a package ID (starts with 0Ho) or alias, the ancestor tree for every package version associated with the package ID is displayed.
 If you specify a package version (starts with 04t) or alias, the ancestry tree of the specified package version is displayed.

-# dotcode

-display the ancestry tree in DOT code

-# dotcode-long
+# flags.dot-code.summary

-Displays the ancestry tree in DOT code.
+Display the ancestry tree in DOT code.

+# flags.dot-code.description

 You can use the DOT code output in graph visualization software to create tree visualizations.

-# verbose

-display both the package version ID (starts with 04t) and the version number (major.minor.patch.build) in the ancestry tree

-# verbose-long
+# flags.verbose.summary

-Displays both the package version ID (starts with 04t) and the version number (major.minor.patch.build) in the ancestry tree.
+Display both the package version ID (starts with 04t) and the version number (major.minor.patch.build) in the ancestry tree.